| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 If pond owners wish to maximize fish production, fertilizer must be properly applied to increase natural fish food.
 Properly fertilized ponds normally produce three to seven times more pounds of bream and largemouth bass than unfertilized ponds.
-Fertilized ponds also have less weed problems due to the shading effect of darker water.
+Fertilized ponds also have fewer aquatic weed problems due to the shading effect of darker water.
 The application of fertilizer does not prevent fish from biting and the water is safe for livestock and for swimming.

 Before stocking fish, pond owners should decide if a fertilization program will be part of their long-term management plan.
 Ponds cannot be fertilized economically if the water stays muddy, or if excessive amounts of water are flowing through the spillway during the spring and summer.
 In addition, if fish are not to be routinely harvested, the owner may elect not to fertilize.

 Kind and amount of fertilizer: Fertilizers are typically labeled with percents of nitrogen (N), phosphorus (P), and potassium (K).
 For example, fertilizer labeled 20-20-5 is comprised of 20% N, 20% P, and 5% K. Phosphorus is normally the limiting nutrient in most ponds.
 Owners should purchase and apply formulations that will give approximately 8 pounds of phosphorus per acre per application.
 For example, 40 pounds of 20-20-5 contains 8 pounds of phosphorus (40 x 0.20).
+Watch a video on the types of fertilizer for ponds.

 Most ponds in Alabama require about 10 to 12 applications of fertilizer each year; however, the time between applications may vary.
 Ponds with high lime content or those that receive run-off from a heavily fertilized watershed may require less fertilizer.
 Ponds that receive heavy rains or those on moderate streams may require more frequent applications to maintain a desirable plankton bloom.